Portfolio Layout

 Common Mistakes

 These are the case study issues that make hiring managers lose interest.
+For more portfolio pitfalls to avoid, see our comprehensive design mistakes guide.

 1. Starting with process instead of problem